rubygems/bundler/UPGRADING.md

   [NOTE: I'm not elaborating on this change yet because I have hesitations about it which I've mentioned in https://github.com/bundler/bundler/pull/7008.
-After reading up on it a bit more and seeing that it all starts with "many people think that they should run bundle update after git pull".
+After reading up on it a bit more and seeing that it all starts with "many people think that they should run bundle update after git pull", I wonder even more.
   Why is this?
 Isn't this a documentation issue that shouldn't make us change bundler?]

 * The `bundle install` command will no longer accept a `--binstubs` flag.